Mochaul/advpro-lab/tutorial-6/README.md

 - The benefits of refactoring is that you can have a more maintainable code and keep the code clean too
 - Code become unreadable and takes a lot of memory
-- Uncleand and messy
+- Unclean and messy that makes the code unreadable
--